oam-dev/rudr/README.md

 - This allows app developers to focus on building OAM components, app operators to focus on operational capabilities through the OAM app config and infra operators to focus on K8s.

-- By leveraging the Open App Model, users now have an app definition on Kubernetes clusters
+- By leveraging the Open App Model, users now have a framework to define their apps on their Kubernetes clusters.

 - Currently, Scylla makes no opinions on the tools to use to accomplish tasks.
-For example, in the example above, users had to install an Ingress and Scylla would configure it.
-In the future, this might be a focus of improvement.
+In the example above, users had to install an Ingress and Scylla would configure it.
+In the future, this might be an area of focus for improvement.

 ## Try things out yourself